mediocregopher/blog.mediocregopher.com/static/src/_posts/2021-09-22-building-appimages-with-nix.md

 ## Process Manager

-An important piece of the puzzle for getting our nebula project into an AppImage was a process manager.
+An important piece of the puzzle for getting cryptic-net into an AppImage was a process manager.
 We need something which can run multiple service processes simultaneously, restart processes which exit unexpectedly, gracefully handle shutting down all those processes, and coalesce the logs of all processes into a single stream.

 There are quite a few process managers out there which could fit the bill, but finding any which could be statically compiled ended up not being an easy task.